rdinch/MathResourceStudio-Help/docs/reference/edit-word-problem-names.md

 TIP: To select more than one row at a time:

-Â· To select multiple names, click in the blank area by a row with the mouse cursor, then hold down the Ctrl key on the keyboard and click by additional rows.
+- To select multiple names, click in the blank area by a row with the mouse cursor, then hold down the Ctrl key on the keyboard and click by additional rows.
 When you have all the Name rows highlighted, let go of the Ctrl key and then select Remove Row(s)

-Â· You can also use the Shift and arrow keys on the keyboard to highlight a group of names in the of grid.
+- You can also use the Shift and arrow keys on the keyboard to highlight a group of names in the of grid.
 Click in the blank area by a row with the mouse cursor by the first name you want to select in the grid.
 Release the mouse and hold down the Shift key and while using either the arrow up or arrow down key on the keyboard to select a group of Name rows in the grid.